Towards Home • Vers chez soi / ᐊᖏᕐᕋᒧᑦ / Ruovttu Guvlui

 Français/Inuktitut/Same du Nord:

-- Verwacht: Mei 2023.
+- Verwacht: oktober 2023.
 U kunt deze titel voorbestellen in onze webshop.
 Zodra het boek beschikbaar is, verzenden wij uw bestelling.

 Redactie: Joar Nango (Sámi architect), Taqralik Partridge (Associate Curator of Indigenous Art, Art Gallery of Ontario), Jocelyn Piirainen (Associate Curator, National Gallery of Canada’s Indigenous Ways and Decolonization department), Rafico Ruiz (Associate Director Research, CCA)